From DevOps to DevSecOps: Why I Started Breaking Things on Purpose

 For infrastructure:

-checkov— Terraform security scanningtfsec— Another Terraform scanner- AWS Config rules — Continuous compliance checking
+checkov— Terraform security scanning (catches public buckets, overly permissive IAM)tfsec— Another Terraform scanner (I run both; they catch different things)- AWS Config rules — Continuous compliance checking

 For applications: